-It’s been quite a ride, and you and your team have a lot to be proud of—your app is ready for business!
+It’s been quite a ride, and you and your team have a lot to be proud of—your solution is ready for business!
 Now it’s time to sell it.

 Later in the module, we discuss how you can provide support to your paying customers, keeping them happy and building your reputation as a great AppExchange partner.
 We give you some nifty tools to make it easier to troubleshoot problems and get your customers back in action in record time.

-When a prospect or customer installs a managed package containing your app, the contents of that package become available to users in that customer’s org according to the terms of your license.
-These terms dictate who can use your app, and how long they can continue using it.
+When a prospect or customer installs a managed package containing your solution, the contents of that package become available to users in that customer’s org according to the terms of your license.
+These terms dictate who can use your solution, and how long they can continue using it.

 You’ve completed our AppExchange App Strategy module, haven’t you?
 There we talk about the different types of AppExchange partners:

-- ISVforce partners develop solutions that run on the Salesforce platform, and they sell to Salesforce customers only.
+- AppExchange partners develop ISVforce solutions that run on the Salesforce platform, and they sell to Salesforce customers only.

 - OEM partners embed the Salesforce platform in their own specialized solutions to sell to customers outside of Salesforce.